tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

 Overall, tech companies will continue to grow and expand outside of Silicon Valley.
 There's not enough space in Silicon Valley, and the number of engineers becomes fewer and fewer as companies grow and expand.
 Many say that Silicon Valley's days are over because it's no longer practical for a startup to launch in the conditions here.
 So if you want to come to California to work as a technical writer, great.
 But many other locations might be more ideal.

 For ideas on alternative areas, see the "Fastest-Growing States for Technical Writers and Export and GDP Performance in 2017" section of the Salary Database.
 Michigan had a 28.0% increase in tech writer employment.
 Georgia had a 19.2% increase.
-New Mexico had a 23.3%.
+New Mexico had a 23.3% increase.

 Without looking at averages over several years, it's hard to know whether these boosts are temporary anomalies or indicative of a continuous upward trajectory.
-The Salary Database says to look at the state's overall economic growth, not just their tech comm job market.
-The report notes:

-> State employment gains are often correlated with the state’s economy.
-A growing economy will typically prompt new hires in nearly all industries.
+To give better context to any growth percentages, the Salary Database says to look at the state's overall economic growth, not just their tech comm job market.
+The report notes, "State employment gains are often correlated with the state’s economy.
+A growing economy will typically prompt new hires in nearly all industries."

-If you're serious about choosing locations for jobs, consider these factors:
+Overall, if you're serious about choosing locations for jobs, consider these factors:

+* Number of tech writers employed
+* Abundance of API doc opportunities
 * The industry
-* API doc opportunities
 * Cost of living
-* Number of tech writers employed
-* State economy
+* Health of the state's economy
 * Companies in the area you want to work for

 ## <i class="fa fa-user-circle"></i> How to conduct a simple test